Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 . . .
 Your comments welcome here and at The Buzz.

 Like this?
 You might also like:

 Rapala Fillet Tool Combo Fishing Pliers, Fillet Knife & Sheath: This is a good compromise when choosing an all-round fishing knife.
-Relatively inexpensive at $25, you will find lots of uses for this combo unit.
+Relatively inexpensive, you will find lots of uses for this combo unit.

 Fishing for Dummies: Never fished before?
 This guide will give you the basics and even old-salts might learn something new.